Job Shadowing in Clinical Settings: Observers, Volunteers, and Students

 Risk Management Strategies

-Regardless of the situation—shadowing or observing, volunteering, or clinical rotation—it is vital to safeguard patients’ rights, privacy, and confidentiality.
-It is also the sponsoring clinical practice’s responsibility to ensure that the learner is mature enough to understand the practice’s expectations.
+Regardless of the situation—shadowing or observing, volunteering, or clinical rotation—it is vital to safeguard patients’ rights, privacy, dignity, and confidentiality.
+It is also the sponsoring clinical practice’s responsibility to ensure that the learner is mature enough to understand the practice’s behavioral expectations.
 The practice must institute controls to protect patients, staff, and the practice.

 • Ask for a formal written request for the learning experience that includes its length of time, purpose, objectives, and expectations.
-Requests for clinical rotations should also include a written contract with the educational institution that identifies liability responsibilities and outlines what to do if the student gets a needle stick, is exposed to blood-borne pathogens, or is otherwise injured on the property.
+Requests for clinical rotations should also include a written contract with the educational institution that identifies liability responsibilities and outlines what to do if the student gets a needle stick, is exposed to bloodborne pathogens, or is otherwise injured on the property.

 • Consider a liability waiver or release form executed by the parents or guardian if the student is a minor or if the setting includes any hazards, such as exposure to chemicals, lasers, or biological substances.